webgpu/webgpufundamentals/webgpu/lessons/webgpu-storage-buffers.md

 @group(0) @binding(2) var<storage, read> pos: vec2f;
 ```

-But, by making it a struct it would arguably be easier to add per-vertex
+But, by making it a struct, it would arguably be easier to add per-vertex
 data later?

 Passing in vertices via storage buffers is gaining popularity.
-I'm told though that some older devices it's slower than the *classic* way
+I'm told though that for some older devices, it's slower than the *classic* way
 which we'll cover next in an article on [vertex buffers](webgpu-vertex-buffers.html).

 <!-- keep this at the bottom of the article -->